zack-bitcoin/amoveo/docs/other_blockchains/Emin_Gun_Sirer.md

 The idea of bitcoin ng is that instead of mining on a block directly, a user wins the privilege of choosing which txs are valid for the next period of time.

 Emin claims that the bitcoin ng strategy accomplishes these goals:
-* same trust model as bitcoin
+* same security model as bitcoin
 * capacity for tx throughput only limited by bandwidth of nodes
 * faster finality